 OP 9.3.7.2 Rationale.
 FHC panel rationales shall thoroughly explain the basis in the evidence on which each determination was reached.
 OP 9.3.7.3 Recommendations.
-Recommendations shall set forward remedies and/or other instructions (e.g., how remedies are to be enacted, considerations for any future changes to policy on similar cases, etc.) pertinent to the disposition of the case.
+Recommendations shall set forward remedies and/or other instructions (e.g., how remedies are to be enacted, remedies are to be enacted.)

+considerations for any future changes to policy on similar cases, etc.) pertinent to the disposition of the case.